 With an abundance of top wineries, Prince Edward County is a great destination for those escaping the big city.
 A wine tasting tour of “the County” is a perfect way to spend a relaxing summer weekend.

 The Prince Edward County wine region has expanded rapidly since the first winery was established in 2000.
 Today, there are more than 30 wineries in the County.
-Although not as large or as well known as Ontario’s Niagara Wine region, it is flourishing and producing amazing wine.
+It may not be as large or as well known as Ontario’s Niagara Wine region, but Prince Edward County is a flourishing region, producing amazing wine.

 Prince Edward County Wines